peakflo/pfMCP/src/servers/github/README.md

-# GitHub GuMCP Server
+# GitHub pfMCP Server

-GuMCP server implementation for interacting with GitHub using OAuth authentication.
+pfMCP server implementation for interacting with GitHub using OAuth authentication.

 ---